-The purpose of the appraisals that we prepare at Carpenter Hawke & Co. together with our and our business valuation partner at MMBA along with the consultations we provide fill many different needs.
-Some of the most common requirements include:
+The purpose of the business appraisals that we prepare at Carpenter Hawke & Co., together with our business valuation partners at MMBA, fill many different needs.
+Some of the most common usage include:

 • Estate Planning